-YouTube videos show the family behind Monat luxuriating in mansions and driving fancy cars.
-But many in an ongoing class-action lawsuit are considering it a pyramid scheme.
+YouTube videos show the family behind Monat luxuriating in mansions and driving fancy cars and many in an ongoing class action lawsuit are considering it a pyramid scheme.

 "I had to cut off my hair," said Monat Market Partner Erin Ostby.

 Both women say Monat did them more damage than good.

 "My dad used to always say I was like Samson from the Bible – I got my power from my hair, so it was really upsetting and I couldn't do that to someone else," said Ostby, who recently stopped selling Monat.

 The U.S. Food and Drug Administration has received and is in the process of assessing 187 adverse event reports related to Monat products.
 The FDA received these reports between 8/29/17 and 3/9/18.

 And more than 500 complaints have been filed with the Better Business Bureau in South Florida where Monat is based.

 "Any reputable lab will tell you there's nothing in the products that would cause this kind of reaction in a large population – there just isn't.
 You can rub it in your skin, you can drink it if you like, within reason.
 It's not going to cause this kind of reaction," Monat Spokesperson Gene Grabowski said in a phone interview.